-The project came at a time when the prevalence of HIV was high among the locals and there was need to strongly educate the public on better ways to avoid contracting the disease, reduce stigmatization of those living with the disease as well as encourage those with the disease not to despair but get enrolled to receive free anti-retro-viral drugs that the government and other organizations were providing.
+Furthermore, the project came at a time when the prevalence of HIV was high among the locals and there was need to strongly educate the public on better ways to avoid contracting the disease, reduce stigmatization of those living with the disease; as well as encourage those with the disease not to despair.
+But get enrolled to receive free anti-retro-viral drugs that the government and other organizations were providing.

 After the project was approved and funding disbursed, I went on to recruit artists and painters who would work on the task across various towns for the next 6 months.
-It wasn’t an easier task finding good artists given that the funds were limited and I couldn’t call for expressions of qualified groups to submit tenders for the work and thus I had t individually source for the artists.
+It wasn’t an easier task finding good arts given that the funds were limited.
+I couldn’t call for expressions of qualified groups to submit tenders for the work; and thus I had it individually sourced for the arts.

-This task alone took me about a month to be certain that I had an excellent pool of artists.
+Moreover, this task alone took me about a month to be certain that I had an excellent pool of arts.
 For the next few months, we embarked on the sensitization process.
-Our graffiti tried to express the need of people to go for testing as well as address other areas touching the menace of HIV.
+Our graffiti tried to express the need of people to go for testing; as well as address other areas touching the menace of HIV.

 Painting and Murals provided Better Awareness on Safe Sex Practices